TurconiAndrea/ConsumoCredito/README.md

 # ConsumoCredito

-App Android e IOS **non ufficiale** per il controllo dei consumi di Iliad.
+**Unofficial** Android and IOS app for Iliad's consumption control.
-L'applicazione permette il login al sito ufficiale di Iliad con i dati dell'utente, utilizzando delle API create ad hoc che ne permettono la connessione.
+The application allows you to log in to the Iliad official website with user data, using specially created APIs that allow the connection.

 ![Wallpaper](/images/wallpaper.png)

-### Funzioni implementate
+### What can the app do?
-L'app permette la connessione al sito di Iliad attraverso API create ad hoc.
-Le seguenti permettono, al momento, la visualizzazione di tali dati:
+The app allows connection to the Iliad website through specially created APIs.
+ConsumoCredito allows, at the moment, the visualization of the following data:

-* Consumo totale dei dati (GB)
+* Total data consumption (GB)
-* Credito residuo rimanente
+* Remaining residual credit
-* Data del prossimo rinnovo
+* Date of next renewal
-* Minuti di chiamate effettuati
+* Minutes of calls made
-* SMS inviati
+* SMS sent
-* MMS inviati
+* MMS sent
-* Visualizzazione FAQ di Iliad
+* Iliad FAQ

-### Sviluppo
+### Development
-L'applicazione Android è sviluppata utilizzando:
+The Android application is developed using:
 * Kotlin

-L'applicazione IOS è sviluppata utilizzando:
+The IOS application is developed using:
 * Swift

-Le API sono state sviluppate utilizzando:
+The APIs are developed using:
 * Python Flask

 ### Disclaimer
-L'applicazione è stata sviluppati per motivi di studio.
+The application was developed for study purposes.
-La società Iliad Italia S.p.A. non è responsabile dell'utilizzo di questa applicazione.
+Iliad Italia S.p.A. is not responsible for the use of this application.